Life insurance is your final, invaluable gift to your loved ones.

 Modern technology has made it possible to access, collect and process high volumes of data at a high speed, leading to the risk of this information being sold, used for further processing and/or applied for other means as well.
 In the wrong hands, this capability can harm individuals and companies.
 The Protection of Personal Information (PoPI ) Act was designed to protect individuals’ right to privacy and abuse of their information.

 The purpose of the Act is to ensure that all South African institutions collect, process, store and share another entity's personal information responsibly, while it also holds them accountable should they abuse or compromise this personal information.

 The legislation should, however, be interpreted against the responsibility of an individual to protect and take care of their own personal information in the information age.
 With quite a significant amount of personal information published on public platforms such as Facebook, LinkedIn and Google+, it could be challenging to accuse a third party of sharing or compromising your personal information.

-Examples of "personal information" for an individual include your identity and/or passport number, your date of birth and age, financial information, information about your health, your contact details as well as your gender, race and ethnic origin, marital or relationship status and family relations as well as your criminal record.
+Examples of "personal information" for an individual include your identity and/or passport number, your date of birth and age, financial information, information about your health and medical cover, your contact details as well as your gender, race and ethnic origin, marital or relationship status and family relations as well as your criminal record.
 The key lies in information being used in combination so as to enable a clear link between the information and it belonging to a specific individual.

 While South Africa is ranked third in the world in terms of financial market development in the World Economic Forum’s 2013/2014 Global Competitiveness Index (GCI), much still needs to be done to restore South African’s trust in the financial services industry and insurance products, including car insurance and life cover.

 Compliance to the Retail Distribution Review (RDR) and its principle of Treating Customers Fairly (TCF) will go a long way towards ensuring a healthy financial services industry which all South Africans trust and in which they enjoy equal participation.